process-analytics/bpmn-visualization-examples/README.md

 - [Hacktoberfest themes](demo/hacktoberfest-custom-themes/README.md) - special Hacktoberfest diagram with Hacktoberfest colors
 - [Monitoring of all process instances demo](demo/monitoring-all-process-instances/README.md) - show how to use `bpmn-visualization` to render the monitoring of all process instances for a defined process
 - [Demo for ICPM 2022](demo/icpm-2022/README.md) - show a Process Mining scenario (_Conformance_, _Compliance_ and _Happy path_)
+- [Draw a path](demo/draw-path/README.md) - show how to draw a path

 ## Tutorials